 Swim at the Deschutes River

 If you are visiting Bend in the summer months, floating the Deschutes River is the perfect way to relax and cool off.
 You can rent a tube to float from the shuttle stop at the Bend Parks and Recreation river shuttle.
-Ride the shuttle upriver and take your time floating down the river to the end, where you can return back to you car via shuttle.
-If you are looking for more action, consider renting a paddle board and taking on the river at a faster pace.
+Ride the shuttle upriver and take your time floating down the river to the end, where you can return back to your car via shuttle.
+If you are looking for more action, consider renting a paddleboard and taking on the river at a faster pace.

 Mountain Bike in Bend Oregon

 Another great way to spend the day is to hit the trails on a mountain bike.
 Bend is famous for it’s excellent single track that leaves right from town.
 The closest trailhead is Phil’s Trail, which you can catch just a few minutes up Skyliners Road.
 From here you can go as far as your legs will take you.
 A great starter look for someone new to the area is to ride up Ben’s Trial and to return on Phil’s Trial.
 This takes around 1-2 hours and gives you a taste for what the trails are all about in the Central Oregon area.